Bharat00007/Verifying-Bidirectional-Drive-Coverage-in-HVSLI-Data-/README.md

 # Verifying-Bidirectional-Drive-Coverage-in-HVSLI-Data

 ## Problem Statement
-The given problem was to verify the bidirectional drive coverage which refers to a road network data collected in both directions, i.e. forward and reverse, to ensure complete coverage ogf a route.
+The given problem was to verify the bidirectional drive coverage which refers to a road network data collected in both directions, i.e. forward and reverse, to ensure complete coverage of a route.
 This way of collecting data ensures that the data is not biased towards one direction of movement.
 The provided data contained a gps route map of the drive from the HVSLI (High Value Street Level Imagery) data.

 ### Bi-directional data
 Provided bidirectional data contained mapped route of the drive defined in three video_code attributes, with each route mapped with its latitude and longitude location trace (GPS trace) at each point.